Table of contents

-The lifecycle of a home can begin with a shiny new mortgage, but sometimes ends with foreclosure.
-Foreclosure is a process by which the bank can take back your home to cover mortgage payments that you missed.
 When you purchase a house with a mortgage, technically the bank owns the house as collateral while you pay off the mortgage.
 If you make payments on time month after month, no problem.
-If you miss a payment and the bank is no longer getting the money it was promised, it can use your house to secure the rest of the money that it is owed.
+If you miss a payment and the bank is no longer receiving the money it was promised, it can use your house to secure the rest of the money that it is owed.

 In this post, we’re going to explore the foreclosure process from brand new mortgage to final trustees sale.
 We’ll also talk about things you can do during the foreclosure process to save your house.

 When a homeowner fails to make their mortgage payments, the lender may initiate foreclosure proceedings.
 This is a legal process whereby the lender tries to regain possession of the property so that they can sell it and recoup their losses.

 The foreclosure process can vary slightly from state to state, but generally, the lender will first send a notice of default to the borrower.
 This notice gives the borrower a certain amount of time to catch up on their payments.
 If they are unable to do so, then the lender may begin the foreclosure proceedings.

 In some states, this will be a “judicial foreclosure“, and the lawsuit will go through the court system, and if the court rules in favor of the lender, then they will issue a foreclosure order.
 This order allows the lender to sell the property at auction in order to repay the balance that is owed.

 Other states allow for a “non-judicial foreclosure“, which does not need to go through the court system.
 A non-judicial foreclosure also allows a lender to take possession of the property in order to recoup their losses.
 (California is a non-judicial foreclosure state.)